denger8429/denger8429/README.md

 - 📫 How to reach me .. on twitter link in bio
 - 😄 Pronouns: dm
 - ⚡ Fun fact: my github is new not me
-hay guys i am learning about codind
+hay guys i am learning
 <!---
 denger8429/denger8429 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.